devklick/GDMan.Net/README.md

 > The shorthand option for `--version` is `-v`

 > [!WARNING]
-> GDMan does not support versions version of Godot < 4.
+> GDMan does not support versions version of Godot < 4 for Linux.
-> This is because the naming convention for it's assets changed considerably.
+> This is because published linux assets are considerably different between < 4 and >= 4.
 > Hopefully this naming convention does not change too much in versions 5+ 🤞

 ### Installing mono version